mimatts/pandas/report.md

 ### Karlis

-1. plenary discussions/meetings;
+1. plenary discussions/meetings 3hrs;

-2. discussions within parts of the group;
+2. discussions within parts of the group 3hrs;

-3. reading documentation;
+3. reading documentation 3hrs;

-4. configuration and setup;
+4. configuration and setup way too long, 3hrs;

-5. analyzing code/output;
+5. analyzing code/output, 5hrs;

-6. writing documentation;
+6. writing documentation 1hrs;

-7. writing code;
+7. writing code 3hrs;

-8. running code?
+8. running code? -

 For setting up tools and libraries (step 4), enumerate all dependencies you took care of and where you spent your time, if that time exceeds